Crashtown/file-browser/README.md

 # file-browser

-Basic fs browsing with UI built with OM.
+Basic fs browsing with UI built using OM.

 ## Setup